-Any cloud provider service failure or control weakness could adversely affect our business.
+Any control weakness or failure in cloud-based software could adversely affect our business.

-We employ cloud-based services to host our applications and intend to expand our use.
-As we expand our use of cloud-based services, we will increasingly rely on third-party cloud providers to maintain appropriate controls and safeguards to protect confidential information we receive, including personal, personally identifiable, sensitive, confidential or proprietary data, and the integrity and continuous operation of our proprietary technology platform.
+We use cloud-based third-party software to host applications and for key financial and operational systems and we expect to expand their use in the future.
+We will increasingly rely on third-party software providers to maintain appropriate controls and safeguards to protect the integrity of our data and any information we transmit, including personal, personally identifiable, sensitive, confidential or proprietary information.
 While we conduct due diligence on these cloud providers with respect to their security and business controls, we may not have the visibility to effectively monitor the implementation and efficacy of these controls.
-Outside parties may be able to circumvent controls or exploit vulnerabilities, resulting in operational disruption, data loss, defects or a security event.
-Migrating to the cloud increases the risk of operational disruption should internet service be interrupted.
-While we have implemented business contingency and other plans to facilitate continuous internet access, sustained or concurrent service denials or similar failures could limit our ability to write and process new and renewal business, provide customer service, pay claims in a timely manner or otherwise operate our business.
+If these controls do not operate effectively, we may not be able to rely on their software and cyber attackers may be able to exploit vulnerabilities, resulting in operational disruption, data loss, defects or a cybersecurity event.
+Migrating our software to the cloud increases the risk of operational disruption should internet service be interrupted.
+While we have implemented business contingency and other plans to facilitate continuous internet access, sustained or concurrent service denials or similar failures could limit our ability to write and process new and renewal business, provide customer service, pay claims in a timely manner, maintain our accounting function, or otherwise operate our business.
 Any such event or failure could have a material adverse effect on our business, financial condition and results of operations.